-Prof. Michael Banner (Cambridge) will give a plenary address on ‘Children and Commodification’ in addition to a diverse selection of postgraduate papers surrounding our theme.
+Prof. Robert Song (Durham) will give a plenary address in addition to a diverse selection of postgraduate papers surrounding our theme.

 Call for Papers

-We’re seeking papers which address questions and issues related to the theme.
-In addition to the questions specified above, we would also welcome papers from a range of other topics including: ecological ethics, bioethics, socio-economic ethics, disability ethics, sexual ethics, political ethics, other contemporary issues, and interdisciplinary perspectives.
+We are seeking papers which address questions and issues related to the theme.
+In addition to the questions specified above we would also welcome papers from a range of other topics including: ecological ethics, bioethics, socio-economic ethics, disability ethics, sexual ethics, political ethics, other contemporary issues, and interdisciplinary perspectives.

 Proposals can either be submitted to (for SSCE members) http://www.ssce.org.uk/pg-conference-paper-proposal or emailed to firstname.lastname@example.org (for non-SSCE members).
 If you have any difficulties with the submissions process please contact email@example.com.

 The deadline for submission is February 22, 2019 (this is extended from the original deadline of Febrary 15).